 The risks associated with waiting

-So, essentially according to the available research if you are induced at 41 weeks your baby is less likely to die during or soon after birth.
+Essentially according to the available research, if you are induced at 41 weeks your baby is less likely to die during, or soon after birth.
 However, the chance of your baby dying is small either way – less than 1%… or 30 out of every 10,000 for those waiting vs 3:10,000 for those induced.
-In order to prevent one death 410 women need to be induced.
+This research article reports the relative and absolute risk of stillbirth at various gestations with waiting vs induction.
+The authors state that 1476 women would need to have an induction to prevent 1 stillbirth at 41 weeks gestation.

-Reviews can only be as good as the research they review and there are some concerns about the quality of the research.
-The World Health Organization recommends induction after 41 weeks based on this review but acknowledges the evidence is ”low-quality evidence.
+Reviews can only be as good as the research they review and there are some concerns about the quality of the available research.
+The World Health Organization recommends induction after 41 weeks based on this review but acknowledges the evidence is “low-quality evidence.
 Weak recommendation”.
-Sara Wickham discusses the flaws in the research on a free MIDIRs podcast you can download here.
+Another review of the literature in the Journal of Perinatal Medicine (Mandruzzato et al. 2010) concluded: “It is not possible to give a specific gestational age at which an otherwise uncomplicated pregnancy should be induced.”

 One of the main problems with quantitative research is that it rarely answers the question ‘why’, and rather focuses on ‘what’ (happens).
-It also takes a general perspective rather than the risk for an individual woman in a particular situation.
+For example, congenital abnormalities of the baby and placenta are associated with post-term pregnancy and this may account for the increased risk rather than the length of gestation (Mandruzzato et al. 2010).
+Quantitative research also takes a general perspective rather than addressing the risk for an individual woman in a particular situation.

 The risks associated with induction